Unbound fails to start on boot if specific network devices are configured in the "Network Interfaces"

 So either needs fixing or remove the option from the GUI to choose the interface, I will examine the scripts and post what I think is a fix if I find a way to fix myself.

-#1 Updated by Chris Collins about 3 years ago
+#1 Updated by Chris Collins over 3 years ago

 I have a proposal which should make it easier for development.